 The Commonwealth Coordinated Care Plus Medicaid Waiver (CCC+) is the combination of two former waivers, the Elderly or Disabled Waiver with Consumer Direction (EDCD) and the Technology Assisted Waiver.
 CCC+ provides independent living services for seniors and disabled individuals who require a nursing home level of care, but wish to remain living in the community.
 Benefits may include personal care assistance, respite care, durable medical equipment, assistive technology, skilled nursing, and more.
 Via the option of consumer direction, also called self-direction, program participants are able to hire their own caregiver, including friends and some relatives.

 In addition to the functional need of services and benefits, Medicaid evaluates senior candidates based on their income and assets.
-In 2019, the monthly income limit for long-term care Medicaid is $2,313.
+In 2021, the monthly income limit for long-term care Medicaid is $2,382.
 (This figure is equal to 300% of the Federal Benefit Rate, which changes on an annual basis).
-The asset limit is $2,000, but this excludes the value of a home (up to $585,000), a vehicle, household furnishings, and certain other personal effects.
+The asset limit is $2,000, but this excludes the applicant’s equity interest in their home (up to $603,000), a vehicle, household furnishings, and certain other personal effects.

 Being over the income and / or asset limit(s) does not equal automatic Medicaid disqualification.
 For instance, if one has high medical bills relative to their income, they still can become income eligible.
 This is called a Spenddown Program and is also known as time limited coverage.
 Basically “excess income” (the income over the limit) is spent on medical expenses and once one has spent their income down to the limit, they will be eligible for Medicaid for the remainder of the spenddown period.